The Armory (Falling Skies): Plot

+At the armory, Tom and the other members gather to see if aliens are present.
+They use a dog as bait, and a Mech was already waiting for them, forcing the group to retreat when the Mech attacks them.

+The next morning, Tom informs Weaver about the previous night's events.
+He tells Tom to return tonight.
+Anne then confronts Weaver about the current sleeping situation, where civilians are living in tents and the fighters in houses.
+Anne deems it unfair, yet Weaver believes the soldiers need proper rest.

-Later that night, the group get ready.
-Jimmy is told that Click will be going in his place which disappoints him.
-At the Armory, Click is shot and killed by two arrows and as he goes down, he shoots someone in the leg.
-It is revealed to be not aliens, but a group of outlaws who capture the group.
-The outlaws, led by a man named John Pope, take the group to an auditorium, tying them up.
+Later that night, the group returns to the Armory; however, they are ambushed by a group of outlaws who capture the group.
+The outlaws, led by a man named John Pope, tied them up.
 Pope interrogates them and Tom responds to all his answers.
 Pope pulls a gun on Tom, but Hal tells him that they can help him get weapons.
 Hal is led out of the auditorium by Margaret, a woman in Pope's gang, who gives him one hour to go back and get guns from the 2nd Mass.
-Tom and Pope discuss the aliens and Tom discovers that Pope is a gifted fighter.
-Tom asks for a beer and untied by Pope, who notices Tom eying his brother's sidearm.
-He confronts him about it and Tom asks "What would you do?"

 Hal returns and informs Weaver about the situation.
-Weaver says they will not trade with Pope and orders Mike to take Hal upstairs as prisoner until they are ready to leave.
+Weaver says they will not trade with Pope and orders Mike to take Hal upstairs as a prisoner until they are ready to leave.
 Mike, however, allows Hal to leave and on the way, Hal runs into Anne, who offers her assistance.
 They both return to find Margaret who escorts them back to Pope.
-Anne offers her assistance in relation to Pope's wounded brother, Billy.
-She bandages up his leg and Pope leaves him, Cueball and Margaret in charge of the prisoners as he and his other outlaws attempt to rob the 2nd Mass.
+Anne offers her assistance to Pope's wounded brother, Billy.
+She bandages up his leg and Pope leaves him, Cueball, and Margaret in charge of the prisoners as he and his other outlaws attempt to rob the 2nd Mass.

+However, Margaret kills Billy and Cueball before letting the hostages go.

-Pope sends a flare into the air to alert the airships, giving Weaver an ultimatum.
+Meanwhile, Pope sends a flare into the air to alert the airships, giving Weaver an ultimatum.
 Weaver reluctantly agrees and hands over food and ammunition.
-Back at Pope's base, Billy, Cueball and Margaret hold Tom and the others captive.
-Billy tells Karen to stand up and show her body, aggravating Margaret, who kills Billy and Cueball.
-She then lets the hostages go.

-As Pope and his group load up the car, Tom and the other militia fire at them with guns, killing some of Pope's men.
-Tom offers him an ultimatum: "Join or die."
-Pope declines and waits for the aliens’ attack.
+As Pope and his group load up the car, Tom and the other militia fire at them.
+Tom offers him an ultimatum to join the 2nd Mass. or die with the airship.
+Pope declines and waits for the aliens' attack.
 An airship flies above Pope, who drives away, allowing his men to be killed by the ships.
 Pope pulls aside not far away, trying to escape, but Weaver pulls a gun on him, taking him prisoner.

 The next day, Weaver talks to Tom about the events that occurred the previous night.
 He then hands Pope over to Tom, who puts him in custody.
-Tom meets up with Matt for a quick game of catch.
-After, Tom, Hal, Karen, Dai, Anthony and Margaret go in search for Ben at a local hospital.
+Afterward, Margaret leads Tom in search of Ben at a local hospital.